 - Singing songs with motions (i.e. Head, Shoulders, Knees and Toes)

 - Playground activities

 - Playing Twister

 - Supervised gymnastics activities

-Do you have specific questions about your child?
-Ask your physical or occupational therapist for guidance.
+For more information or if you have specific questions about your child?
+Ask our physical or occupational therapists for guidance.